-The following is a bio questionnaire of Jeremiah Castelo provided by the main bio writer for indiebandguru.com.
+The following is the bio questionnaire of Jeremiah Castelo provided by Anatole Ashraf of indiebandguru.com.
 The entire questionnaire combined with my answers is quite long as it is intended for a biography.
 I included only the most significant questions in this post.
 Thank you for reading and share it if you like it.

 What is the story behind the name of the website?